Youngs Ram Brewery - Wandsworth Sw18

 The actual remains of a number of original buildings from the former factory still remain.
 Due to planned development in the area, these buildings face an uncertain future.
 The corrugated iron sheds, which for obvious reasons were spaced apart from one another, survive in an overgrown landscape of elder bushes, brambles, nettles and buddleia.

 Wells at Dartford is the only remaining firework factory in the UK of a type which once was common.
-It has stood derelict for nearly 40 years.
+It has stood derelict for around 25 years.
 A charity was once planning on rescuing some of the buildings and erecting them as a Fireworks Museum at Amberley Museum and Heritage Centre in Sussex but do sure how far they have got with those plans.